Plympton

 Plympton is a suburb of the city of Plymouth in Devon, England.
 It is in origin an ancient stannary town.
 It was an important trading centre for locally mined tin, and a seaport before the River Plym silted up and trade moved down river to Plymouth and was the seat of Plympton Priory the most significant local landholder for many centuries.

 Plympton is an amalgamation of several villages, including St Mary's, St Maurice, Colebrook, Woodford, Newnham, Langage and Chaddlewood.

-There is a handful of Primary schools, and 2 Secondary schools in Plympton.
-The majority of these are an academy converter.
+There are two secondary schools in Plympton, Hele's School and Plympton Academy.